edefazio/varcode/README.md

 <img src="https://github.com/edefazio/varcode/blob/master/varcode_greenOnWhite.png?raw=true" width="60"/>
 varcode combines a **code generator** and **ad-hoc tools** to **compile, load, and run .java source code at runtime**.

-## best of both worlds (statically typed code & dynamic runtime behavior) ##
-varcode extends what traditional "code generators" do by letting you **compile, load and use** generated .java code at runtime.

-varcode works by **invoking the compiler on dynamic java code at runtime**. _(don't worry, we can compile 1000s of classes sub-second, and after compiling the code is regular bytecode.)_
+varcode works by **invoking the compiler on dynamic java code at runtime**.

-## generate and run .java code at runtime ##
+# generate and run .java code at runtime #
-1) generate a model, create instance, run methods, export code and classes:
 ```java
 //1 generate a model
 _class _model = _class.of( "package mymodel;",